-October 1 marks five months since our world changed.
+October 1, 2018, marks five months into our new reality with Type 1 diabetes.
 After 13 years, 11 months and 3 days, my son’s pancreas decided to call it quits.
-Today, he is the one in the 1 of 400 who live with an incurable disease: Type 1 Diabetes.
+Today, he is one of the 1 of 400 who live with an incurable disease: Type 1 Diabetes.

-As luck would have it, he had a pediatrician’s appointment scheduled for the morning after we got home from the trip for a check up.
-It was there that I attempted to causally, and in the most non-panicked tone I could muster, mention what was going on the days prior and asked if she could check his sugars.
+As luck would have it, he had a pediatrician’s appointment scheduled for the morning after we got home from the trip for a check-up.
+It was there that I attempted to casually, and in the most non-panicked tone I could muster, mention what was going on the days prior and asked if she could check his sugars.

 Our wonderful nurse came in, checked, and gave me a look no mom wants to get and numbers no mom wants to hear, “His sugars are 321.”